 Q. Why are UK companies taking note?

-Q. What form will any notification take and what information will the company require?
+Q. What form does any notification take and what information does the company require?

 A UK company must serve a notice on a person or entity asking them to confirm that they have significant control or are a registrable relevant legal entity.
 The notice should also ask them, if they are a person or entity that should be registered, to confirm, correct or give information needed for the PSC Register.